EtchedPixels/pcc-tms9995/doc/NOTES.md

 ````
 void myormake(NODE *(p)
 ````
-During canonicalisation of the tree ay UMUL left after the generic rules attempt to convert it into an OREG are passed to myormake so that it can look for further opportunities to convert it.
+During canonicalisation of the tree ay UMUL that survives the generic attempt to convert it into an OREG is passed to myormake so that it can look for further opportunities to convert it.
 This occurs before mycanon() is invoked.

+The possible returns are:

+* SRNOPE  Cannot match this shape.
+* SRDIR   Direct match, may or may not traverse down.
+* SRREG   Will match if put in a regster
+* SROREG  Use offstar to turn this into an OREG

 ````